T-Mobile expects OK for Austrian mobile merger deal

 Antitrust regulators are worried that the deal to combine the two smallest mobile phone players in Austria may lead Hutchison to ditch its aggressive pricing policy after the merger and lead to higher prices for consumers.

-The Commission will decide by December 21 whether to clear the deal.
-Telekom Austria (TELA.VI) is the No. 1 operator in Austria, followed by T-Mobile.
+The Commission will decide by Dec.
+21 whether to clear the deal.
+Telekom Austria is the No. 1 operator in Austria, followed by T-Mobile.